CCHU9055 Arts and Humanities

 On completing the course, students will be able to:

-- Describe and analyze the idea of metamorphosis from its origins through a number of literary and media manifestations across cultures.
+- Analyze the idea of metamorphosis through a number of literary and media manifestations from different times and cultures.

 - Produce critical analyses of written and multimedia texts and situate them in a larger historical and social framework.

-- Demonstrate an awareness and understanding of the ideological and cultural nature of storytelling and textual/media adaptation.
+- Demonstrate an understanding of the ideological and cultural nature of storytelling and textual/media adaptation.

-- Demonstrate appreciation of the interconnectedness of people across time through their creative thoughts and artistic products.
+- Demonstrate how the interconnectedness of people across time through their creative thoughts and artistic products.

 - Relate stories of transformation to situations of cultural and social conflict and change.